shendurelab/single-cell-ko-screens/README.md

 We attempt to correct barcodes within a reasonable edit distance (which you may also set explicitly with `--force_correction <int>`).
 If a barcode is observed that was not correctable to your whitelist it will be prefixed with `unprocessed_`.
 This may result from sequences missing from your whitelist or reads with high rates of sequencing error, for example.

 Note that if you are running this script without `scikit-bio` installed (only available for python3), you will have to use the `--no_swalign` option.
 If you do have skbio, running with the default will allow the program to search for imperfect matches for the `--search-seq` thus rescuing as many reads as possible.
+It tries to allow for roughly 2 mismatches or an indel in the search sequence.
+Note that this only has marginal benefit when you have plenty of reads and the package is somewhat tricky to install (at least it was on my end).

 Finally, a progress bar will be displayed when running this script if you have the `progressbar2` package installed.